The Black Atlantic, 1500 - 1800 (2013)

 Part of the series The African Americans: Many Rivers to Cross

 Presented by the Library.
 "The Black Atlantic explores the truly global experiences that created the African American people.
-Beginning a full century before the first illustrationdocumented slaves arrived at Jamestown, Virginia, the episode portrays the earliest Africans, both slave and free, who arrived on the North American shores.
+Beginning a full century before the first documented slaves arrived at Jamestown, Virginia, the episode portrays the earliest Africans, both slave and free, who arrived on the North American shores.
 Soon afterwards, the Trans-Atlantic slave trade would become a vast empire connecting three continents.
 Through stories of individuals caught in its web, like a 10-year-old girl named Priscilla who was transported from Sierra Leone to South Carolina in the mid-18th century, we trace the emergence of plantation slavery in the American South.
 The late 18th century saw a global explosion of freedom movements, and The Black Atlantic examines what that Era of Revolutions--American, French and Haitian--would mean for African Americans, and for slavery in America." - PBS

 Running Time: 57 minutes